 The ghetto in Siemiatycze covered an area of approx. 12 acres.
 It was created in 1942 and liquidated in the early November of the same year.
 It is estimated that approx. 5000 people on average were housed there at any point while altogether 7000 people lived in the ghetto during its time.
-During the time the ghetto was in operation murders of Jews who were imprisoned there happened regularly.
+During the time the ghetto was operating murders of Jews who were imprisoned there happened regularly.
 Their bodies were buried on the Jewish cemetery.
 In 1942-1944 approx. 200 Jews from the ghetto in Siemiatycze were shot.
 Their bodies were buried on the so-called “grave range”.
-One of the common graves was meant to be 15 metres long and 1.5 metre wide.
+One of the mass graves was meant to be 15 metres long and 1.5 metre wide.

 Nevertheless, the current residents of Siemiatycze claim that mass graves of the Holocaust victims are meant to be located in the western part of the cemetery, in the area occupied at present by the Polish Automobile and Motorcycle Association.

 A chapter from the thematic catalogue by the Chief Commission for the Examination of German Crimes in Poland mentions a murder of 50 Jews from the ghetto who were killed by the Gestapo and the German police in 1942-1944.
 Bodies of the victims were buried in one grave measuring 8 metres by 1.5 metres on the corner of Wysoka Street and Koszarowa Street in Siemiatycze.

 IDENTIFICATION OF THE GRAVE BASED ON NON INVASIVE RESEARCH